Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 When you arrive at your departure station in Paris, you will need to buy tickets for your trip.

-The only exception is that if you have a weekly or monthly "all zones" Navigo pass or an "all zone" Paris Visite travel pass that's valid for the day you want to travel (make sure sign and date your card), you can use it for the trip.
+The only exception is that if you have an "all zones" Navigo Weekly or Monthly pass that's valid for the day you travel.
 That's because Versailles is in "Zone 4" of the Ile de France regional transportation network.
-In other words, if you have the all-zone Navigo or Visite pass, you do not need an additional ticket so your trip to Versailles and back will cost you nothing extra.

 Remember, if you're using a round-trip or 1-way train or metro ticket, keep your ticket once you get on the train because you'll need to show it to the conductor and then insert it in a turnstile in order to exit the station.
 If you don't have it, you'll most likely be fined.

-Please note: You cannot use a regular Metro ticket to travel between Paris and Versailles because regular Metro tickets include travel on the RER ( a suburban train line that is technically not part of the Metro system) only for Zone 1, which is central Paris.
+Please note: You cannot use a regular Metro ticket to travel between Paris and Versailles because regular Metro tickets include travel on the RER (a suburban train line that is technically not part of the Metro system) only for Zone 1, which is central Paris.
 Versailles is in Zone 4, which is why you need an RER ticket.
 If you do try to use a Metro ticket for this trip, you risk a hefty fine.

 3. How to Get to Versailles from Paris on a Bus